 Go On An Adventure On The Thakhek Loop

-Located in central Laos, the Thakhek Loop is one of the most exciting journeys you can take in Laos.
+Located in the central part of the country, the Thakhek Loop is one of the most exciting journeys you can take in Laos.
 Most people take a bike but you can also rent a car or go on a tour with a bus.
 The loop can take anywhere from 3 to 5 days, depending on how often you stop to gawk at the scenery (spoiler: it’ll be often).
 You’ll start and end in Thakhek, a charming off-the-beat town and from there, follow the loop as it weaves its way through landscapes that range from jaw-dropping karst mountains to tranquil villages.

 One of the stars of the show is Kong Lor Cave that can be accessed only by boat via an underground river that winds through a 7-kilometers long limestone tunnel.
 The loop also threads through local villages, offering a peek into rural Lao life and a chance to see Laos in its most authentic form.